Deontay Wilder

 Wilder had a late start to boxing, taking up the sport at 20 years of age.
 As an amateur, he won a bronze medal in the heavyweight division at the 2008 Olympics.
-This led to his nickname of "The Bronze Bomber", which Wilder coined after Joe Louis, who was known by the nickname of "The Brown Bomber".
+This led to his nickname of "the Bronze Bomber", which Wilder coined after Joe Louis, who was known by the nickname of "the Brown Bomber".

-Wilder is known for his exceptional punching power, having knocked out every opponent he has defeated.
-His knockout-to-win percentage stands at 97.67% (69.23% in world heavyweight title fights, the fifth-highest in heavyweight history), with 20 knockouts in the first round.
+Wilder is known for his exceptional punching power, and has been described as one of the hardest punchers in boxing history.
+His knockout-to-win percentage stands at 97.72%, the highest in heavyweight history, with 20 of his knockouts (48%) in the first round.
 He is a three-time winner of the Premier Boxing Champions Knockout of the Year award (2016, 2017, 2019) and a winner of the Ring magazine Knockout of the Year award (2019).

 Amateur career

 Wilder started boxing in October 2005, when he entered Skyy Boxing Gym in Northport, Alabama, and began training under Jay Deas.
 Wilder was 20 at that time.

-By 2007, he upset the favorites to win both the National Golden Gloves and the US championships at 201 lb (91 kg).
+By 2007, he upset the favorites to win both the National Golden Gloves and the U.S. championships at 201 lb (91 kg).

 At the Golden Gloves, he defeated highly touted cadet world champion Isiah Thomas, a southpaw from Detroit, and David Thompson, of Brooklyn, in the finals.
 At the U.S. championship he defeated Quantis Graves and won the final 31–15 over southpaw James Zimmerman of San Jose, California.

 At the Olympic trials, he beat Graves twice more and won the Olympic trials in only 21 bouts.
 Early in 2008 he scored a career-best win by edging out world championship silver medalist and future Olympic champion Rakhim Chakhiyev in Russia.
 He qualified for the Olympics by beating Deivis Julio 6:5 Jorge Quinones from Ecuador on double countback and Brazilian Rafael Lima 6:5 at the qualifier.

 In a Russia-USA dual match on February 29, 2008, in Novosibirsk, Wilder was knocked out by Evgenyi Romanov.

 Wilder then competed at heavyweight in the 2008 Olympics, defeating Abdelaziz Touilbini of Algeria and Mohamed Arjaoui of Morocco before losing to Clemente Russo of Italy in the semi-final to earn a bronze medal.

 Wilder had an approximate amateur record of 30–5.